SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   $ smartthings capabilities [ID] [VERSION]

 ARGUMENTS
-  ID       the capability id number in list
+  ID       the capability id or number in list
   VERSION  the capability version

 OPTIONS